 According to the group, the original stone walls and wooden beams from Grover’s original construction remain intact, though deeper analysis is needed.

-In March, the Guardians of Grover Barn led a project to add four informational kiosks outside of the building highlighting its connection to the Underground Railroad.
-That project was funded by a $7,300 grant from the Douglas County Heritage Conservation Commission.
+In March, the Guardians of Grover Barn led a project to add informational kiosks outside of the building highlighting its connection to the Underground Railroad.
+That project was funded by a $7,300 grant from the Douglas County Heritage Conservation Council.

 The Grover Barn site was designated as an official Underground Railroad site several years ago by the U.S. Department of Interior and is a designated historic site on the Lawrence Register of Historic Places.